-Cover and chill for about 3 hours until firm then remove from the pan and cut into 36 pieces.
+Cover and chill for about 3 hours until firm then remove it from the pan and cut it into 36 pieces.

-You'll notice in the recipe above that you will need to add 3/4 cup plus 2 tablespoons of pure maple fudge to 24 ounces of white chocolate in order to a get a nice creamy fudge.
+You'll notice in the recipe above that you will need to add ¾ cup plus 2 tablespoons of pure maple fudge to 24 ounces of white chocolate in order to get a nice creamy fudge.
 Pure maple syrup creates a firmer more dense, yet still creamy fudge.

 If you enjoy this easy maple fudge recipe you might also like these other easy fudge recipes...

 - Dulce de Leche fudge - November 29, 2022

 - moose tracks fudge - November 25, 2022

 BARBARA P GAGNON

 Be sure to click the Not a Robot box.
 Then it might ask you to click on some images.
 I had to go through 2 sets of images today in order to get an email to go through.
 Try again.
 If it doesn't work, let me know and I'll see if I can add it on my end.